 Should I Buy This Bike?

-Specialized consistently makes bikes that are easy to love, and the new Stumpjumper EVO is yet another fine example of that.
-While the previous version was a dedicated long, low, slack shred machine, the new model gives the rider a lot more options.
-This 150mm travel carbon-framed 29er is seriously ready for anything with a highly adjustable geometry, giving the rider the ability to dramatically alter the bike's character for different styles of riding or terrain.
-The head tube angle is easily adjusted a full 2-degrees in 1-degree increments from 63.5 to 65.5-degrees, and flip-chips in the chainstay pivots adjust the bottom bracket height by 7mm.
-This gives the rider 6 different setups to choose from so you can go set it up high and steep for trail riding one day, then switch it to low and slack for riding chairlifts at the bike park.
-The EVO is truly a shape-shifter that can be everything from a versatile long-legged trail bike to a completely downhill-oriented plow machine.
-This is an incredible amount of versatility for a single bike, and one of the most appealing aspects of its design.
+Specialized consistently makes bikes that are easy to love, and the new Stumpjumper EVO is another fine example.
+While the previous version was a dedicated long, low, slack shred machine, the new model gives the rider many more options.
+This 150mm travel carbon-framed 29er is seriously ready for anything with a highly adjustable geometry, giving the rider the ability to dramatically alter the bike's character for different riding styles or terrain.
+The head tube angle is easily adjusted a full 2 degrees in 1-degree increments from 63.5 to 65.5-degrees, and flip-chips in the chainstay pivots adjust the bottom bracket height by 7mm.
+This gives the rider six different setups to choose from, so you can set it up high and steep for trail riding one day, then switch it to low and slack for riding chairlifts at the bike park.
+The EVO is a shape-shifter that can be anything from a versatile long-legged trail bike to a completely downhill-oriented plow machine.
+This is an incredible amount of versatility for a single bike and one of the most appealing aspects of its design.
 Not to mention the fact that this bike rips.
-It charges downhill with authority and the FSR suspension design smoothes anything in its path.
-It climbs quite well too for a 150mm travel bike, with a relatively stable and efficient pedaling platform.
+It charges downhill with authority, and the FSR suspension design smoothes anything in its path.
+It climbs quite well, too for a 150mm travel bike, with a relatively stable and efficient pedaling platform.

-The Ibis Ripmo V2 is a very similar bike in terms of suspension travel and geometry (with the EVO in is high and steep setting).
-Without the huge adjustability of the EVO, the Ripmo is more of a dedicated long-legged trail bike, though it's still plenty capable of dominating some enduro races.
-While it may not be quite as versatile as the EVO from an adjustment standpoint, we question how many riders will actually take advantage of that feature or need that range of adjustability.
-Both bikes are confident and composed on descents, though we feel the Ripmo is a touch more agile and responsive in tighter terrain and even mellower trails, while the EVO feels a little more eager to attack the fall line, especially when you slacken the head angle.
+The Ibis Ripmo V2 is a similar bike in terms of suspension travel and geometry (with the EVO in a high and steep setting).
+Without the huge adjustability of the EVO, the Ripmo is more of a dedicated long-legged trail bike, though it's still capable of dominating some enduro races.
+While it may not be as versatile as the EVO from an adjustment standpoint, we question how many riders will take advantage of that feature or need that range of adjustability.
+Both bikes are confident and composed on descents, though we feel the Ripmo is a touch more agile and responsive in tighter terrain and even mellower trails.
+In contrast, the EVO feels a little more eager to attack the fall line, especially when you slacken the head angle.
 Both bikes climb efficiently, although the Ripmo feels lighter and a little easier to handle, while the EVO has a slightly bigger and burlier feel.
-We think that most aggressive trail riders would be very happy with either bike, but those seeking incredible versatility through adjustable geometry should try and get their hands on the EVO.
-Riders after a longer travel trail bike that charges hard, climbs super well, and is still fun on less aggressive terrain should check out the Ripmo.
+We think most aggressive trail riders would be very happy with either bike, but those seeking incredible versatility through adjustable geometry should try and get their hands on the EVO.
+Riders after a longer travel trail bike that charges hard climbs super well, and is still fun on less aggressive terrain should check out the Ripmo.

-When Specialized updated the Stumpjumper models for the 2021 model year they didn't hold back.
+When Specialized updated the Stumpjumper models for the 2021 model year, they didn't hold back.
 They created two completely redesigned models in the Stumpjumper and Stumpjumper EVO.
-They may have the same silhouette as the previous versions, but they are totally new and different.
-The EVO has a full Fact 11m carbon frame and features 150mm of FSR (Future Shock Rear) suspension.
+They may have the same silhouette as the previous versions but are totally new and different.
+The EVO has a full Fact 11m carbon frame and features 150mm FSR (Future Shock Rear) suspension.
 This design is a four-bar or Horst-Link system with the main pivot just above the bottom bracket, pivots on the chainstays forward of the rear axle, and a rocker link midway up the seat tube that compresses the shock that is attached to the top tube.
-The asymmetrical frame has a sidearm strut between the top tube and seat tube for extra torsional stiffness.
-It features SWAT storage in the downtube and comes with a zippered tool sleeve and a 20oz water bladder that fit neatly inside the frame.
-The bike also comes with a bottle cage attached to the SWAT door and a SWAT multi-tool.
-Full sleeve internal cable routing and molded chainstay and downtube protection round out the features of the frame.
+The asymmetrical frame has a sidearm strut between the top and seat tubes for extra torsional stiffness.
+It features SWAT storage in the downtube and comes with a zippered tool sleeve and a 20oz water bladder that fits neatly inside the frame.
+The bike also has a bottle cage attached to the SWAT door and a SWAT multi-tool.
+Full sleeve internal cable routing, molded chainstay, and downtube protection round out the frame's features.
 The frame is compatible with coil shocks, and Specialized offers a mullet-link for those who want to run a smaller back wheel without changing the bike's geometry.

 The EVO's geometry is one of its most interesting features.
-Specialized did an amazing job making this one of the most adjustable bikes on the market, and easily adjustable to boot.
-The head tube angle can be adjusted into three different positions one degree at a time from 63.5 to 65.5-degrees.
+Specialized did an amazing job making this one of the most adjustable bikes on the market and easily adjustable to boot.
+The head tube angle can be adjusted into three positions one degree at a time, from 63.5 to 65.5-degrees.
 This is done by switching the position of the eccentric upper headset cup and is relatively quick and easy.
 Additionally, a set of flip chips in the chainstay pivots can be switched between high and low settings to adjust the bottom bracket height by 7mm.
-These geometry adjustments essentially give you 6 distinct setup options.
+These geometry adjustments essentially give you six distinct setup options.

 - Carbon frame only